Have questions? We’re here to help.

 Where does ITA ship?

-We ship anywhere in the United States, and internationally to Canada and Europe.
+We ship anywhere in the United States, and to Canada.
 We're looking to ship globally and will keep you posted.

 All in-stock orders are processed within 36 business hours, and should take 5-7 business days to arrive, depending on where you’re located.
 You should receive a tracking number once we have processed your order, so you’ll know exactly when you’ll receive your package!
 Watch your inbox for updates on pre-orders.